 Reheat – Select if reheat coils are provided for each individually controlled zone, regulating the temperature of the air being furnished.

 Reheat Source – Menu item available if 'multiple zone' is selected as a Distribution Type (except DOAS).
-Pull-down menu selections: I don't know, Gas Fired, Electric Resistance, and Hot Water Plant.
+Pull-down menu selections include I don't know, Gas Fired, Electric Resistance, and Hot Water Plant.
 See details:

 I don't know – If selected, and if the 'Heating Source' selected is 'Plant', the default Reheat Source will be 'Hot Water Plant', with the selected Plant type; if the 'Heating Source' selected is 'Furnace' or 'no heating', the default Reheat Source will be 'Electric Resistance'.